You are here

 Blythe Reyes ’05: Committee to Encourage Corporate Philanthropy

-Blythe Reyes received a CORPS fellowship to work at the Committee to Encourage Corporate Philanthropy (CECP), whose mission is to advocate, facilitate and expand strategic corporate philanthropy.
+Blythe Reyes received a summer fellowship to work at the Committee to Encourage Corporate Philanthropy (CECP), whose mission is to advocate, facilitate and expand strategic corporate philanthropy.
 “This internship matched my interest in harnessing the power and resources in the for profit sector to effect social change,” she says.

 CECP’s signature online measurement program, The Corporate Giving Standard (CGS), is a comprehensive measurement product which tracks indicators and the impact of philanthropy programs.
 “My primary project was to create a detailed strategic sales and marketing plan to transition CGS to a subscription model,” she says.
 This included identifying and segmenting the target market, selecting key partners and channels, and creating a detailed communication strategy and action plan.